 What else can ginger do?
 See:

-For some more context, please check out my associated blog post: Dr. Greger's Natural Nausea Remedy Recipe
+For some more context, please check out my associated blog posts: Dr. Greger's Natural Nausea Remedy Recipe, Are Dental X-Rays Safe?, Fukushima Radiation and Seafood, How Risky are CT scans?, and Ginger & Lemon Balm for Radiation Exposure.

 If you haven't yet, you can subscribe to my videos for free by clicking here.